-Get daily college basketball picks on Doc’s Sports NCAA hoops predictions page.
+Doc’s Sports offers free college basketball picks for every game on our NCAA basketball predictions page.

 Here are Doc’s Sports March Madness bracket predictions for the South Region:

 No. 1 Seed: Arizona Wildcats (+100 to win South Region)